MariskaH/design-pattern-game/README.md

 - The game runs for **2 minutes** before ending.

 ## Design Patterns Used
-This game follows several the software design patterns:
+This game follows the software design patterns:

 ### 1. Creational Patterns (Making Objects)
 - **Singleton Pattern**: Ensures the game has only one instance running (`Game.ts`).